nrkno/sofie-core/packages/documentation/docs/user-guide/configuration/settings-view.md

 ## Studio

 A _Studio_ in Sofie-terms is a physical location, with a specific set of devices and equipment.
 Only one show can be on air in a studio at the same time.
-The _studio_ settings are settings for that specific studio, and contains settings related to hardware and play-out, such as:
+The _studio_ settings are settings for that specific studio, and contains settings related to hardware and playout, such as:

 * **Attached devices** - the Gateways related to this studio
 * **Blueprint configuration** - custom config option defined by the blueprints